 - Producing documentary evidence of education and reflection - a 'Portfolio of Educational Activity' - to meet requirements of reaccreditation.

-- Personal development plans (PDPs), when gathered together, form part of the Practice Professional Development Plan (PPDP),identifying common goals and needs, and facilitating group approaches to meeting them.
+- PDPs, when gathered together, form part of the PPDP, identifying common goals and needs, and facilitating group approaches to meeting them.

 Setting up the personal development plan

-For UK general practitioners, agreeing a personal development plan (PDP) is part of their annual appraisal.
+For UK GPs, agreeing a PDP is part of their annual appraisal.

 - Last year's agreed PDP can be updated to mark development tasks as completed.